 Political Geography (GEOG 140): This course is designed to introduce you to the field of political geography.
 It is organized in three sections.
 The first is a survey of the development of political geographic thought from the late 19th century to present which outlines the distinctive ways in which political geographers approach issues of space and politics, in particular the geopolitical tradition and the emergence of the sub-field of critical geopolitics in recent years.
 Next we will examine the sovereign territorial state, which is a key object of inquiry not just in political geography, but across the social sciences.
 The modern state is not a natural or unchanging form of political-territorial governance.
 This section contextualizes the territorial state system by tracing its development through time, how it is constituted in practice, and challenges to it in recent years.
 The final section of the class covers the political geographies of violent conflict, humanitarian intervention and peacebuilding, with a particular focus on the war and postwar period in Bosnia.

 In addition to these courses I teach an annual capstone seminar for European Studies majors.
-Past capstone seminars have explored displacement in Europe after WWII, forced ethnic unmixing in 20th century Central and Southeast Europe, and war and its aftermath in Bosnia.
+Past capstone seminars have explored the Yugoslav wars of the 1990s, displacement in Europe after WWII, forced ethnic unmixing in 20th century Central and Southeast Europe, and war and its aftermath in Bosnia.

 Letter of recommendation guidelines for undergraduate students: Students seeking a letter of recommendation should review these Letter of recommendation guidelines before emailing me.